Quentin-Jimenez/CPE593-Chaining/testTextFiles/readme.md

-Created a new folder for testing text files from 1MB to 100MB.
+This folder contains test text files from 1MB to 100MB.